rehanguha/rehanguha.github.io/_posts/2024-08-10-how-delivery-works-maths.md

 ---
 layout: post
-title: "Quick mathematical understanding on: How package/letter delivery works?"
+title: "Quick mathematical understanding behind: How package/letter/document delivery works?"
 excerpt: "Delivering a package from destination \"A\" to destination \"B\" involves a series of processes that can be modeled mathematically using principles from logistics, optimization, and operations research."
 categories: [Mathematics, Optimization, Reference, SCM, Logistics]
 tags: [Optimization, Concept, Logistics, Operations Research, SCM, delivery]